Fire up your tastebuds at these curry houses, North Indian spots, and South Indian establishments in the city.

-Bollywood movies, fragrant chai tea, gorgeously vibrant silks – there are so many reasons to love the bountiful land that is India.
-But the biggest (and tastiest) reason of them all: the top-notch cuisine.
-So get your grub on with our top picks of the best Indian restaurants in Singapore.
+Bollywood movies, all sorts of fragrant tea, gorgeously vibrant silks and textiles – there are so many reasons to lkoour top picks of the best Indian restaurants in Singapore.
 And if you can’t take the heat, you know what they say – get out of the kitchen!

 With its swanky interiors, an extensive wine menu, and impeccable service, dining at Rang Mahal is unsurprisingly a pricey affair.
 But judging by its food, it’s all worth it – think classic Indian cuisine served with flawless attention to detail and contemporary flair, like the tandoori portobello starter, prepared in a traditional Indian tandoor oven.
 Honourable mention also goes to Table by Rang Mahal, its casual offshoot at Naumi Hotel, which serves similarly conceptualised fare with a healthy spin at prices that won’t break the bank.